TeckniX/wp_twitch-status/README.md

 =============

 * Contributors: nicolas.bernier
-* Tags: Twitch.tv, tag, AJAX, status
+* Tags: Twitch.tv, tag, AJAX, status, widget, thumbnail
 * Requires at least: 3.0.1
 * Tested up to: 3.9.1
 * License: GPLv2 or later
 * License URI: [http://www.gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html)

-Inserts Twitch.tv stream status tags in your blog menus, pages and whatever following jQuery selectors.
+Inserts Twitch.tv stream status widget and tags for your blog menus, pages and whatever following jQuery selectors.

 Description
 ===========

 Inserts Twitch.tv stream status tags in your blog.
 The tags just indicate if the stream is live with a blinking red cirle or offline.

+Also implements a simple widget showing the stream status including the thumbnail, title, game name and number of viewers.

-The tags are updated every 30 seconds.
+The tags and the widget are updated every 30 seconds.

 Installation
 ============